Cod3x-Labs/Cod3x-USD/audit/Cergyk_Cod3x-USD-audit.md

 ```

 Unfortunately due to the spot price being used, a malicious actor can pay the balancer fee during a few blocks to add a large amount of liquidity in an imbalanced way, and durably influence interest rate of the CdxUSD borrowing.

+### Cod3x-Labs
+Acknowledged.
+We will monitor the staking module to make sure there is no manipulations

+### Cergyk
+Acknowledged.

 ### Recommendation